Lower Right Back Pain: Causes and Treatment

 Causes of Lower Right Back Pain

-Most back pain is caused by injury to the muscles or ligaments.
-These injuries can happen suddenly, such as during a car accident, or over time as a result of poor posture.
+Most back pain in the right side of the lower back is caused by muscle or ligament injuries.
+Muscle and tissue injuries can happen suddenly, such as during a car accident or lifting something heavy, over time, or due to poor posture.

 Muscle Strain

-Muscle strains are the most common causes of lower back pain.
-This is because you use your lower back for a lot of different movements, such as bending and twisting.
+Muscle strains are the most common cause of lower back pain.
+This is because your lower back is used for many different movements, such as bending and twisting.
 When you overuse your back muscles or experience a sudden injury, it can cause lower back pain.

 Muscle strains in the lower back cause pain that does not usually radiate to your legs.
 Other symptoms can include: